Krushna-wq/Spotify-Clone/README.md

 Note: This clone is purely for learning purposes and does not include any functionality to play music.
 It’s only a static front-end replica.
+**“This project is purely for educational purposes and is not affiliated with Spotify.”**